-6. Clear all the measurements.
-Use the cursor measurement capability of the oscilloscope to measure the voltage and time values at 10 points on the V{out} waveform during one interval when V{out} rises or falls with time (pick one interval only).
+7. Clear all the measurements.
+Use the paired measurement capability of the scope to measure the voltage and time values at 10 points on the V{out} waveform during one interval when V{out} rises or falls with time (pick one interval only).
 Note that the time values should be referred to time t = 0 at the point where the input signal rises from 0 V to 5 V or falls from 5 V to 0 V. Record these 10 measurements.
-Note you may also do this with the waveform data in 4) on a computer.